dineshbhattarai-houzz/matrix-playground/README.md

 - [ ] Automatic acceptance of invite

 ### Custom API
-- API to get a room: this endpoint would create a new matrix room or return preexisting room when a project id is provided.
+API to get a room: this endpoint would create a new matrix room or return preexisting room
+	when a project id is provided.
 It would invite members to the room as well.
 Note: due to the architechture the members would need to accept the invitation to join.
 This should be doable by listening to invite events.

+We implement `auth.matrix.localhost/oauth2/introspect` endpoint.
+This is just a proxy that returns early for some case and int other cases, it would just forward the request to `matrix-authentication-service`.
+This endpoint needs to live in this path since we are acting as middleman for the standard oauth endpoint.

+Also there is `auth.matrix.localhost/api/project/[id]`.
+This endpoint creates a new room or returns existing room for given project id.
+ID is an opaque room id.
+This endpoint could live anywhere and has no reason to be inside this path.